folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

 * It is often necessary to pass optional arguments to a module running inside a container.
-For example,  the FOLIO  mod-circulation module can take an optional argument to run an embedded Mongo data store (generally NOT a good idea for a production module!).
+For example,  the FOLIO  mod-circulation module can take an optional argument to run an embedded MongoDB data store (generally NOT a good idea for a production module!).

   ```